 Italy’s Amalfi Coast is one of the most picturesque destinations in the world, drawing travelers from across the globe.
-Deciding on visiting the Amalfi Coast is the easy part, but figuring out the best places to stay along the coast is not so simple with all the great options.
+Deciding to visit the Amalfi Coast is the easy part, but figuring out the best places to stay along the coast is not so simple with all the great options.

 Traveling to Italy is on people’s bucket lists all over the world.
 The culture.
 The food.
 The history.
 The beaches.
-It’s truly one of the best countries to visit no matter what you’re hoping to get out of your dream vacation.
-And if you’re looking for amazing beaches and breathtaking views, then traveling to the Amalfi Coast in southern Italy is the best way to do it.
+It’s truly one of the best countries to visit no matter what you hope to get from your dream vacation.
+And if you’re looking for amazing beaches and breathtaking views, traveling to the Amalfi Coast in southern Italy is the best way to do it.

 So what are the best places to stay along the Amalfi Coast?